josemoscoso-duke/cloud_computing_project2/README.md

 This project is an implementation of a containerized web-based application (flask framework) based on the guidelines of the Cloud computing at scale class @ Duke University.

 ## Overview
-This flask application in python that interacts with the user to upload and image and its corresponding annotation files in xml format.
-Then, parse this xml file into a txt format.
-Finally, the output plots the input image with the corresponding patches included in the txt file.
+This flask application in python interacts with the user to upload and image and its corresponding annotation file in a xml format.
+Then, parse this xml file into a txt format file.
+Finally, output a plot of the input image with its corresponding patches included in the txt file.

 ### Example of an xml file